Cymenshore

 Cymenshore was a place in Southern England where, according to the Anglo-Saxon Chronicle, Ælle of Sussex landed in AD 477 and battled the Britons with his three sons Cymen, Wlencing and Cissa, after the first of whom Cymenshore was held to have been named.
 The spelling Cymenshore is a scholarly modernisation of the Old English Cȳmenes ōra, which is now lost.
 Its location is unclear but was probably near Selsey.

 Etymology

 The earliest surviving manuscript to contain the name is the late ninth-century Manuscript A of the Anglo-Saxon Chronicle, which gives it in the form Cymenesora.
 Outside the Chronicle, what is generally believed to be the same name is next attested in a thirteenth-century manuscript: this includes a copy of a charter adapted from a charter issued in 957, which gives the form on Cymeneres horan and also a copy of a forged charter purporting to date from 673 but perhaps originally composed in the tenth century, which gives the form in Cumeneshore.
 These and other spellings in late manuscripts (Cymensora, Cumenshore and Cimeneres horan) are generally accepted by scholars to derive from an Old English place-name, now lost, whose Old English form was Cȳmenes ōra.

+The West Saxon past participle cumen, meaning “come” or “having come,” provides a plausible origin for the name Cymen (or Cuman), though its literal sense makes it unlikely as a conventional birth-name.
+Beyond the simple notion of arrival, cumen could carry extended meanings such as achievement, attainment, or successful completion of an enterprise, making it appropriate as a descriptive or triumphal designation.
+In Old English practice, unusual or aspirational names were sometimes applied under exceptional circumstances—for example, Unwēn (“beyond expectation”)—but a more compelling interpretation for Cymenes ōra is as a leadership or honorific title, conferred on a figure whose success in colonization or conquest warranted commemoration.
+Analogous patterns are evident elsewhere: the sons of Port Victor, Bieda and Mægla, bear names celebrating accomplishment rather than inheritance, reflecting a wider tendency to memorialize achievement.
+This mirrors Roman practices in which victorious generals received epithets such as Africanus or Gothicus, appended to their tria nomina.
+In early English systems, where individuals typically bore a single name, such triumphal titles could supplant the birth-name.
+The independent attestation of Cymenes denu (Little Bedwyn, S264, 778 AD) confirms that Cymen functioned as a recognized personal-name element in contemporary practice.
+Taken together, this evidence suggests that Cymenes ōra plausibly reflects either a West Saxon derivation from cumen (“Come”) or a leadership title commemorating achievement, rather than a fabricated or inherited name.